euroargodev/argopy/docs/user-guide/working-with-argo-data/data_computation.rst

 Optimisation with Dask
 ^^^^^^^^^^^^^^^^^^^^^^

-At last, note that you can optmize this computation using Dask by simply chunking the dataset along the ``N_PROF`` dimension.
+At last, note that you can optimize this computation using Dask by simply chunking the dataset along the ``N_PROF`` dimension.

 .. code-block:: python